TopShelfCraft/Printmaker-Docs/README.md

 This site is built with [hexo](http://hexo.io/).
 Site content is written in Markdown format located in `src`.

-Pull requests are most welcome!
+Pull requests for revisions and improvements are most welcome!

 ## Developing